ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 - `docs/*_TRACKER.md` files
 - Any `TODO.md`, `ROADMAP.md`, or similar files

-**Deliverable:** Complete list of all tracker documents with their current status.

 **Validation Questions:**
 - Are there any sessions with "IN PROGRESS" status?
 - Are there any sessions with incomplete user stories?